Gatherings restricted, schools closed: What's being done to fight COVID-19

 Many businesses, including tour operators, gyms, museums and theatres, have been ordered to close.

-The government said it will help Indigenous families who want to head out on the land as an alternative to physical distancing.
-It will administer a $2.6-million grant to help families buy the proper gear and supplies to head out to fishing and hunting camps.
+The government has said it will help Indigenous families who want to head out on the land as an alternative to physical distancing.
+It will provide a $2.6-million grant to help families buy the proper gear and supplies to head out to fishing and hunting camps.

 ---